 Go to https://github.com and register for an account.
 Make sure to choose a username that's professional and recognizable, since this will be your username even if you switch around jobs.

 For purposes of this book, you can go with the free plan.
-This means all your repositories will be public.
-If you want to work in privacy, you can sign up for a paid plan and create a private repository as well.
+With it, you can create unlimited number of public and private repositories.
 The steps and processes will be the same for public or private repositories.

 Now that you have set up your GitHub account, it is time to learn how to use it.
 Whenever you are logged in to the GitHub website, you will see a plus icon in the upper right corner.
 When you click on that, you will see a menu that includes a New Repository link.
 Click on that link.